From OSS to Open Source AI: an Exploratory Study of Collaborative Development Paradigm Divergence: Related Work

 The establishment of GitHub marked a pivotal moment in OSS development history.
 Leveraging the efficiency and superiority of the Git version control system along with the principles of social coding, which advocate transparency, openness, sharing, and collaboration, GitHub rapidly gained popularity to become developers' predominant online code hosting platform~\cite{dabbish2012social, zagalsky2015emergence, mcdonald2013performance}.
 Currently hosting more than 150 million developers and exceeding 420 million repositories~\cite{github}, GitHub's unparalleled popularity and massive record of various activity data have positioned it as a valuable analytical subject and data source for OSS researches~\cite{cosentino2016findings, gousios2017mining, dabic2021sampling}.

-Previous researches utilizing GitHub data encompass diverse dimensions: from artifact-centric aspects such as project type and quality, compositional characteristics, version release, and documentation practices~\cite{jarczyk2014github, aggarwal2014co, wu2022demystifying}, to process-oriented elements such as CI/CD technical approaches, platform-based communication mechanisms, and issue tracking and resolution~\cite{golzadeh2022rise, kinsman2021software, brisson2020we, bissyande2013got}.
+Previous research utilizing GitHub data encompasses diverse dimensions: from artifact-centric aspects such as project type and quality, compositional characteristics, version release, and documentation practices~\cite{jarczyk2014github, aggarwal2014co, wu2022demystifying}, to process-oriented elements such as platform-based communication mechanisms, issue tracking, and its resolution~\cite{ kinsman2021software, brisson2020we, bissyande2013got}.
 GitHub continues to facilitate nuanced understanding of contemporary OSS development practice as a rich data source.